jdeboi/pimpMyBike/README.txt

 pimpMyBike - main Arduino sketch for the bike circuit containing LED turn indicators, brake light, speedometer, and odometer.

-reedSwitch - sketch I wrote to test the reedSwitch.

-turningIndicator

-turningIndicatorLEDs

 bike.fzz - Fritzing diagram of the bike circuit